pierre-pat/The-Nature-of-Code-Examples/chp10_nn/xor/README.md

 Building the nn Library
 ===================

-You will need to use jruby to run the included Rakefile
+You will need to use jruby to run the included Rakefile, you also need the rake-compiler gem.
+This is the way jruby-extensions get built for eg ruby-processing!!

-`jruby -S rake`
+`jruby -S rake compile`

-you may also need to set JAVA_HOME to point to your jdk eg

-`export JAVA_HOME=/opt/jdk1.7.0_51` for linux users